The Protean Career

 When you look at your career so far, how would you describe your career path?
 Has the career been linear so far and does she plan to continue to stick to this linear concept?
 Or is the career more of a tool that is readily adapted to the current circumstances of life and consequently jumping from position to position is accomplished even without a career aspiration.
 What is your career driver?
 Do you defend it against all odds or do you prefer to embody it into your values for life?

 There is no right or wrong to these questions.
 It is not about the cold-hearted career women ignoring the wellbeing of their children vs. the lazy and unambitious housewife.
 Let’s pretend we have outgrown this comparison and accepted that we do not want to live the same lives but our life.
 In my coachings, we always focus on defining your values and priorities in life and checking whether your actions match your preferences – which surprise – is mostly always not the case.

 Within the Female Expat study, the majority of the participants followed an alpha career, prioritizing careers throughout their life and managing to pass the glass ceiling on an international level.
-Within the study, these women share very openly about their experience, their challenges, sacrifices, and also how proud they are looking back. (more info on the study here)
+Within the study, these women share very openly about their experience, their challenges, sacrifices, and also how proud they are looking back. access the study paper for free here)

 Comparing alpha and beta careers purely based on straightness seems very harsh.
 Careers with parental leave and periods abroad are rarely linear but rather characterized by upheavals and reorientations.